-Consider illustrating your target species list with photos and identification tips.
-Include non-target or native lookalike species found in your area to help differentiate them.
 There are several ways to make these resources.
 Adapt the Cal-IPC plant identification cards as shown in the following graphic from North Coast Redwoods District.
-Powerpoint slides can be created with similar information and easily exported to PDF.
+PowerPoint slides can be created with similar information and easily exported to PDF.
 You can also paste your plant list into a Word doc table where you can import photos, add tips on lookalikes, add key diagnostic features, and save it as a PDF.
-Put any of these PDF resources onto survey devices so that staff have them on hand in the field.
-For more discussion of plant identification, see page 21.
+Make printed versions and put any of these PDF resources onto survey devices so that staff have them on hand in the field.
+For more discussion of plant identification, see page 20.

-Figure 2.
 Example from One Tam's illustrated plant list saved to data collection devices.

-Figure 3.
-Example of North Coast Redwoods District's illustrated species list.
+Example of North Coast Redwoods District's illustrated species list modified from Cal-IPC ID cards.
 They use these for training and download them onto survey devices to aid staff in plant identification.